sixeyed/docker-windows-workshop/part-5.md

 ## Next Up

-We'll make use of another feature of compose in [Part 6](part-6.md), when we build out a full CI pipeline, with all the parts running in Docker containers on Windows.
+We'll make more use of compose in [Part 6](part-6.md), when we build out a full CI pipeline, with all the parts running in Docker containers on Windows.